Please ensure Javascript is enabled for purposes of website accessibility

 Type of filings

-Priority Paris Convention Priority cannot be claimed even though Jersey is a party to the Paris Convention.
-This is because filings are currently limited to the reregistration of existing UK trade mark registrations.
+Priority Paris Convention Priority can be claimed.
+Jersey is a party to the Paris Convention.